hummingbird-dev/hummingbird-treeview/README.md

   Set onlyEndNodes to true if you want to retrieve only that nodes identified by class="hummingbird-end-node", i.e. those nodes without children, so to speak the last instance.
 Default is false, which means that all unchecked nodes are retrieved.
+Set onlyParents to true ( and onlyEndNodes to false) to get only parents nodes.
+    Define an
-Define an object, List, for the output of this method.
+  object, List, for the output of this method.
 It is important to name the arrays exactly like in the example below.
   Finally this List